NisargBhavsar25/no-multi-attention/encrypted_SEAL/README.md

 - Total inference time (including Python overhead) is typically 8-10 seconds for short sentences
 - C++ core inference time is around 0.1-0.2 seconds for the encryption operations
 - Performance can be further improved by:
+  - Using Strassen's matrix multiplication for large matrices (automatically applied when possible)
   - Reducing polynomial modulus degree for less demanding applications
   - Using custom weight configurations optimized for HE operations
   - Implementing parallel processing for batch inference